 Richard L. Brodsky Scholarship for Public Service

 The late Richard L. Brodsky, a 14-term assemblyman from Westchester, served the lower Hudson Valley community for 27 years, and represented the conscience of the legislature from 1983 until his retirement in 2010.
 SUNY Empire State College established the Richard L. Brodsky Scholarship for Public Service in 2020, following his passing.
 Brodsky was a formidable figure in the Legislature and an advocate for all New Yorkers.
-Throughout his career, he became a mentor to many, including SUNY Empire State College President Jim Malatras, who began his career as a public policy analyst in Brodsky’s office.
+Throughout his career, he became a mentor to many, including current SUNY Chancellor and former SUNY Empire State College President Jim Malatras, who began his career as a public policy analyst in Brodsky’s office.
 The selected recipient will be awarded $1,200 to be used for tuition, books, or other educational expenses.

 SUNY Empire undergraduate students interested in applying will have: